heyitsjakub/NativeCode/README.md

 More information, downloads, documentation, and release details are available on the [NativeCode website](https://nativecode.jakubhecht.sk).

+## NativeCode 2.0

+**NativeCode 2.0 is currently in development.**

+The next generation of NativeCode is moving to a shared web wrapper inside the desktop app, designed to support multiple platforms and make future development easier.

+More details will be announced on the [NativeCode website](https://nativecode.jakubhecht.sk/#nativecode-2).

+Current downloads remain on version 1.x.

 ## Report a bug

 Found a problem with NativeCode?